-- A.5.3.2.6 Halon agent is highly effective for extinguishing fire and evaporates after use, leaving no residue.
-Halon agent is, however, included in the Montreal Protocol list of controlled substances developed under the United Nations Environment Program.
+A.5.3.2.6 Halon agent is highly effective for extinguishing fire and evaporates after use, leaving no residue.
+Halon agent is, however, included in the Montreal Protocol list of controlled substances developed under the United Nations Environment

+Program.
 Where agents other than halon can satisfactorily protect the hazard, they should be used instead of halon.
-Halon use should be limited to extinguishment of unwanted fire; it should not be used for routine training of personnel. - A.5.3.2.6.1 ANSI/UL 2129, CAN/ULC-S566, Standard for Halocarbon Clean Agent Fire Extinguishers; and CAN/ULC-S512, Standard for Halogenated Agent Hand and Wheeled Fire Extinguishers, require halocarbon and halogenated agent nameplates to provide safety guidelines for avoiding overexposure to agent vapors when the agents are discharged into confined spaces.
-The UL minimum volume requirement for confined spaces is based on exposure to the agent in the absence of a fire and does not include considerations of fire or agent decomposition products. - A.5.3.2.7 Wheeled fire extinguishers are available in capacities of 33 gal (125 L) for foam units and range from 30 lb to 350 lb (13.6 kg to 158.8 kg) for other types of extinguishers.
-These fire extinguishers are capable of delivering higher agent flow rates and greater agent stream range than normal portabletype fire extinguishers.
-Wheeled fire extinguishers are capable of furnishing increased fire-extinguishing effectiveness for high hazard areas and have added importance where a limited number of people are available. - A.5.4.1.1 Light hazard occupancies can include some buildings or rooms occupied as offices, classrooms, churches, assembly halls, guest room areas of hotels or motels, and so forth.
+Halon use should be limited to extinguishment of unwanted fire; it should not be used for routine training of personnel.

+A.5.3.2.6.1 UL 2129, ULC/CAN-S566, Standard for Halocarbon Clean Agent Fire Extinguishers; and ULC/CAN-S512, Standard for Halogenated Agent Hand and Wheeled Fire Extinguishers, require halocarbon and halogenated agent nameplates to provide safety guidelines for avoiding overexposure to agent vapors when the agents are discharged into confined spaces.
+The UL minimum volume requirement for confined spaces is based on exposure to the agent in the absence of a fire and does not include considerations of fire or agent decomposition products.
+ULC/CAN-S512 has been withdrawn from the standards directory and although new listings to this standard are not anticipated, extinguishers listed prior to the Montreal Protocol are still listed.

+A.5.3.2.7 Wheeled fire extinguishers are available in capacities of 33 gal (125 L) for foam units and range from 30 lb to 350 lb (13.6 kg to 158.8 kg) for other types of extinguishers.
+These fire extinguishers are capable of delivering higher agent flow rates and greater agent stream range than normal portable-type fire extinguishers.
+Wheeled fire extinguishers are capable of furnishing increased fire-extinguishing effectiveness for high hazard areas and have added importance where a limited number of people are available.

+A.5.4.1.1 Light hazard occupancies can include some buildings or rooms occupied as offices, classrooms, churches, assembly halls, guest room areas of hotels or motels, and so forth.
 This classification anticipates that the majority of content items are either noncombustible or so arranged that a fire is not likely to spread rapidly.
 Small amounts of Class B flammables used for duplicating machines, art departments, and so forth, are included, provided that they are kept in closed containers and safely stored.